ink-analyzer/ink-analyzer/crates/ir/README.md

 [ink!](https://use.ink/) intermediate representations (IRs) and abstractions for [ink! analyzer](/crates/analyzer).

-**NOTE:** This project is still work in progress, check back over the next few weeks for regular updates.

 ## Installation

 Run the following Cargo command in your project directory